-All financial aid resources available to a student must be reported to the Westmont College Financial Aid Office.
+All financial aid resources available to a student must be reported to Student Financial Services.
 These include scholarships and grants from outside sources.
-The Financial Aid Office is required to ensure that the sum of need-based funds, including all grants and scholarships, does not exceed a student’s need if there are federal- or state-funded need-based funds included in the financial aid package.
+Student Financial Services is required to ensure that the sum of need-based funds, including all grants and scholarships, does not exceed a student’s need if there are federal- or state-funded need-based funds included in the financial aid package.
 Your financial aid counselor will work to make sure that your award package is working to your advantage.

 How Aid Can be Applied